-$$F \mid H$$ (read: F generalizes to H).
-(2)
+$$F \mid < H \text{ (read: } F \text{ generalizes to } H)$$ (2)

-Symbols \Rightarrow and \Rightarrow are called the specialization and generalization symbols, respectively.
-If $H\Rightarrow F$ is valid, and H is true, then by the law of detachment (modus ponens) F must be true.
+Symbols |> and |< are called the specialization and generalization symbols, respectively.
+If $H \Rightarrow F$ is valid, and H is true, then by the law of detachment (modus ponens) F must be true.
 Deriving F from H (deductive inference), is, therefore, truth-preserving.
-In contrast, deriving H from F (inductive inference) is not truth-preserving, but falsity-preserving, i.e., if some facts falsify F then they also must falsify H. (More explanation on this topic is given in Section 5.)
+In contrast, deriving H from F (inductive inference) is not truth-preserving, but falsity-preserving; that is, if some facts falsify F, then they also must falsify H. (More explanation on this topic is given in Section 4.5.)

-The condition that H weakly implies F means that facts F are not certain but only plausible or partial consequences of H. By allowing weak implication, this paradigm includes methods for generating 'soft' hypotheses, which hold only probabilistically, and partial hypotheses, which account for some but not all of the facts (e.g., hypotheses representing 'dominant patterns' or characterizing inconsistent data).
+The condition that H weakly implies F means that facts F are not certain but only plausible or partial consequences of H. By allowing weak implication, this paradigm includes methods for generating "soft" hypotheses, which hold only probabilistically, and partial hypotheses, which account for some but not all of the facts (for example, hypotheses representing "dominant patterns" or characterizing inconsistent data).
 In the following we will limit our attention to hypotheses that tautologically imply facts.